-Finding a connection using the Regional Tech Hub Desk Check
+Finding a connection using the Regional Tech Hub Connectivity Report

-We can do a detailed survey of the options available in the region for your purposes.
-This is called a “desk check”.
-Fill out our Desk Check form; we will do the search.
+We can do a free and independent report of the options available to you.
+This is called a “Connectivity Report”.
+Fill out our Connectivity Report form and we will do the rest.

 You’ll receive an email outlining the connectivity types available to you at your specific location, with tips on how to get connected and stay connected.
-The desk check process can also help with:
+The Connectivity Report process can also help with:

 - Addressing issues including addresses that are incorrectly mapped, missing or have more than one residence on a property.

-- Checking to see if you have line of sight to a nbn™ Fixed Wireless tower.
+- Checking to see if you have line of sight to a nbn® Fixed Wireless tower.

-- Checking all broadband options, including nbn™, mobile broadband, ADSL and Wireless Internet Providers (WISPs).
+- Checking all broadband options, including nbn, mobile broadband, ADSL and Wireless Internet Providers (WISPs).

 - Matching a connection to your needs and wants.